-An ongoing series celebrating individiualism amplified.
+An ongoing series celebrating individualism amplified.
 This is Morgenthal Frederics

-An ongoing series celebrating individiualism amplified.
+An ongoing series celebrating individualism amplified.
 This is Morgenthal Frederics.

 DEE + Ricky

 Dee & Ricky continue to transform fashion not only through their eponymous line but also how they embrace life in general.
 As twin siblings from New York, they shape views of the world via their collective nostalgia while also deeply attuned to their cosmic differences.
 Dee, who is passionate about energy and sources of connectivity, feels that “colors are a main source of energetic, playful expression.”
 Ricky, who is driven by a “sense of subtleness and a corky spin,” relishes in grounding inspirations.
 Together, Dee & Ricky pop like yin and yang.

 We asked the entrepreneur, style icon and dog lover what form of personal expression best shapes the way the world sees her and how she sees the world.
 “I would say first impressions can say a lot about you, but are not always who we are.
 The way we look and the way we dress can define us on some small level only.
 What really matters is what is on the inside of who you are as a person and what your inner workings are that defines us all.

 As a ballet dancer, choreographer, model, drag queen and recording artist, James B. Whiteside lives by the ethos of “be everything, do everything.”
 He is currently a principal dancer with American Ballet Theatre and brings a sense of playfulness to classical ballet.
 Always one to push boundaries, James also performs under the stage names bDubs, pop-dance artist and Ühu Betch as part of the hilarious drag posse The Dairy Queens.